Joha-will/aduj-visuals/README.md

 - People from all around the world.

+- People with an eye for photograpy.

+Other potential audience would be:

+- People in need of a photographer for special events.

+- Someone looking for a personal photographer.

+- Likemind photographers.

+- Photographers looking to start a parntership

+- Busniesses looking for a photographer for the company.

+The most important thing is getting to showcase great photograpy and capturing the great moments forever.

 ---

 ##  **Marketing**

 **Plan**

-Aduj Visuals website is a business to customer e-commerce platform, created with the aim for users to be able to purchase products as well as enable users to gain access to the portfolio.
+Aduj Visuals website is a business to customer e-commerce platform, created with the main aim for users to be able to purchase products as well as enable users to gain access to the portfolio.
+Other business oppotunites such as personally photograpy for companies as well as individuals.

 To increase sales I implemented a marketing plan to ensure the website and photographs reaches a wider audience.
 I created a Facebook page as a marketing technique which will exhibit new photographs, information and news that is relevant to the website.